 Overview of the Linked Files Report

 The Linked Files Report lets you see the relationship of source links and destination links between files.
-It contains both details of source files and destination files for the files you select and linked files outside of your selection.
-This lets you see and review where the values are sourced and the number values different files are contributing.
+It contains details of both source files and destination files for the files you selected, along with linked files outside of your selection.

 In the example below, it shows a project containing a classic document, presentation, and a spreadsheet.